giovannibaratta/vmware-tanzu-training/terraform/stages/02-tmc/README.md

 <!-- BEGIN_TF_DOCS -->
 <!-- This section will be overridden by terraform-docs.
 Do not change it.-->

+## Troubleshooting

+**<i>During a plan/apply Terraform hangs while processing resources managed by a Kubernetes provider</i>**

+It is possible that the `tmc` CLI is not authenticated anymore.
+Try to login again to the TMC instance using the CLI.

 ## Inputs

 | Name                            | Description                                                            | Type                                                                                                                                                                                                                  | Default | Required |